hippieZhou/hippiezhou.github.io/src/source/about/index.md

 **Consultant**
 _Feb 2022 – Present_

+- Focusing on **ASP.NET Core** for building scalable and high-performance web applications.
 - Leading the transformation and modernization of legacy systems.
 - Collaborating with cross-functional teams to deliver high-quality solutions.
 - Driving DevOps practices to improve deployment efficiency and system reliability.